Autodesk Education | Admins and Institutions | Unqualified Institutions

-Educational institutions that don’t qualify for access to free Autodesk software may have other options, including training, participation in membership organizations, and software access for nonprofit organizations.

-Educational institutions that don’t qualify for access to free Autodesk software may have other options, including training, participation in membership organizations, and software access for nonprofit organizations.

-The Membership Training Provider Program is a collaboration between Autodesk and the national leadership of major North American trade unions.
-This effort includes personnel who manage membership training programs.
-The program supports membership organizations that train, test, and certify their members.
+The Membership Training Provider Programme is a collaboration between Autodesk and the national leadership of major North American trade unions.
+This effort includes personnel who manage membership training programmes.
+The programme supports membership organisations that train, test and certify their members.
 To learn more, see the membership training website (US site).

-The Membership Training Provider Program is currently available in North America, Ireland, and Australia.
-To enroll in the program, complete these steps:

 The Assistant can help you find answers or contact an agent.